 In accordance with 22 MRS § 2140(17), the Department of Health and Human Services (Department) shall generate and make available to the public an annual statistical report of information collected under the Maine Death with Dignity Act (Act).
-The Department is mandated to submit a copy of the report to the Joint Standing Committee of the Legislature having jurisdiction over health matters, annually by March 1st.
-This first report covers the period of time between September 19, 2019 and December 31, 2019.
-Subsequent reports will be submitted March 1st and cover the previous calendar year.
+The Department is mandated to submit a copy of the report to the Joint Standing Committee of the Legislature having jurisdiction over health matters, annually by March 1.
+This report reflects the data for patients who completed a written request for medication to hasten their death in calendar year 2022.
+Patients who completed the oral request, but not a written request within the calendar year, will be included in the subsequent year's report.

-This March 2020 report provides statistics concerning the utilization of Patient-directed Care, 22 MRS chapter 418.
+This report provides statistics concerning the utilization of Patient-directed Care, 22 MRS chapter 418.
 Specifically, this report provides information about patients who have reportedly met the requirements of the Act, the underlying causes of qualified patient death, and the number of prescriptions for life-ending medication written or dispensed to qualified patients.
+In 2022, there were 61 patients who started the process.
+Two died before they could make their written requests and one person made one oral request, but never made a second or the written request required under the Act.
+There were four patients still alive at the time of this report.
+Patients resided in 11 counties.
+The five counties where patients did not reside in were Androscoggin, Aroostook, Oxford, Piscataquis, and Washington.
+Patients were more likely to be older.
+There were the same number of male patients as female patients and cancer was the condition reported most often.